keith-kurak/pico-8-codemash-2023/exercises/07-motivation.md

  wall.x = p.x - 64
 end
 ```

+🏃**Try it!** Now you can't go backwards and fall off the missing map.
+Yay!

 ### 5. Set up high score storage
 Add this at the top of your code to setup data storage: